-The Searam is mounted parallel to the SBE 9plus main housing.
-Rechargeable Nickel Metal Hydride (standard), Nickel-Cadmium, or alkaline batteries provide power.
-The Searam's non-volatile memory preserves recorded data in the event of failure or exhaustion of the main battery pack.
+The SEARAM is mounted parallel to the SBE 9plus main housing.
+Nickel Metal Hydride (rechargeable, standard), Nickel-Cadmium (rechargeable, optional), or alkaline batteries provide power.
+The SEARAM's non-volatile memory preserves recorded data in the event of failure or exhaustion of the main battery pack.
 A low power watch crystal is used as the real-time-clock frequency source.
-An external magnetic reed switch plunger allows recording to be started and stopped without hooking up a terminal or computer to the Searam.
+An external magnetic reed switch plunger allows recording to be started and stopped without hooking up a terminal or computer to the SEARAM.

-The standard Searam shipment includes:
+The standard SEARAM shipment includes:

-- 16M byte of non-volatile FLASH RAM, providing memory endurance of over 6 hours at the full data rate of 24 Hz with all channels stored - Aluminum housing, for depths to 6800 meters (22,300 feet) - Mounting kit - Nickel Metal Hydride (NiMH) rechargeable batteries in a removable battery pack, and battery charger and associated cables - Short jumper cable (6-pin to 6-pin) for connection to the SBE 9plus Searam/modem bulkhead connector - 20 meter data I/O cable for connection to the computer for setup and data upload
+- 16M byte of non-volatile FLASH RAM, providing memory endurance of over 6 hours at the full data rate of 24 Hz with all channels stored - Aluminum housing, for depths to 6800 meters (22,300 feet) - Mounting kit - Nickel Metal Hydride (NiMH) rechargeable batteries in a removable battery pack, and battery charger and associated cables - Short jumper cable (6-pin to 6-pin) for connection to the SBE 9plus SEARAM/modem bulkhead connector - 20 meter data I/O cable for connection to the computer for setup and data upload

-- Help files provide detailed information on the software. - A separate software manual on CD-ROM contains detailed information on SBE Data Processing. - Sea-Bird supplies the current version of our software when you purchase an instrument.
+- Help files provide detailed information on the software. - A separate software manual on CD-ROM contains detailed information on SBE Data Processing and Seasave V7. - Sea-Bird also has an older version of Seasave, Seasave-Win32.
+However, all Seasave instructions in this manual are written for Seasave V7.
+See Seasave-Win32's manual and/or Help files if you prefer to use the older software. - Sea-Bird supplies the current version of our software when you purchase an instrument.
 As software revisions occur, we post the revised software on our FTP site.
 See our website (www.seabird.com) for the latest software version number, a description of the software changes, and instructions for downloading the software from the FTP site.

-Searam options/accessories include:
+SEARAM options/accessories include:

-- Titanium housing for use to 7000 or 10500 meters (23,000 or 34,400 feet) - Wet-pluggable MCBH connectors in place of standard glass-reinforced epoxy connectors - AC-powered junction box for supplying external power to the Searam for testing - Cable (6-pin to 6-pin) for connection to the SBE 32 Carousel Water Sampler 6-pin connector
+- Titanium housing for use to 7000 or 10500 meters (23,000 or 34,400 feet) - Wet-pluggable MCBH connectors in place of standard glass-reinforced epoxy connectors - AC-powered junction box for supplying external power to the SEARAM for testing - Rechargeable Ni-Cad battery pack and charger - Cable (6-pin to 6-pin) for connection to the SBE 32 Carousel Water Sampler 6-pin connector

-The Searam is supplied with a powerful Windows software package, Seasoft V2, which includes:
+The SEARAM is supplied with a powerful Windows 2000/XP software package, SEASOFT V2, which includes:

-- SeatermAF V2 terminal program for easy communication and data retrieval; referred to as SeatermAF for brevity. - SBE Data Processing program for calculation, display, and plotting of temperature, conductivity, pressure, auxiliary sensor data, and derived variables such as salinity and sound velocity.
+- SeatermAF terminal program for easy communication and data retrieval. - SBE Data Processing program for calculation, display, and plotting of temperature, conductivity, pressure, auxiliary sensor data, and derived variables such as salinity and sound velocity. - Seasave V7 -program for converting and displaying real-time (not applicable to SEARAM) or archived raw data.